mflatt/zuo/README.md

-Zuo: a Tiny Racket for Scripting
+Zuo: A Tiny Racket for Scripting
 ================================

 [Work in progress]